Machine Learning & Signals Learning

 • SSE: Sum of squared errors (or residual sum of squares).

 • Proof.
-Observe that
+To proof (2.23), observe that

 \[ y_k - \bar y \;=\; (\hat y_k - \bar y) + (y_k - \hat y_k) \;=\; (\hat y_k - \bar y) + e_k. \]